Sean-Koval/dyno/README.md

 Back-tester:
     This should be utilized as a means for measuring the effectiveness of the feature discovery and strategy development process.
 This should NOT be a means for strategy development.
-(For strategy creation check out openquant!)
+(For strategy creation check out OpenQuant!)

 Trade-engine:
     This is meant ton execute trades, handle orders, and serve as a means for